wp-plugins/emoba-email-obfuscator-advanced/readme.txt

 This is accomplished with a combination of WordPress filter hooks and JavaScript.
 If the browser is JavaScript-enabled, visitors to the site will see active email address links.
 If JavaScript is not enabled, hovering over the "link" will bring up a popup showing the email in human-readable form, eg `xxx [@] yyyy [.] zz`.
 The [@] and [.] are  graphic images, not text, so the parts of the address are separated by lengthy runs of html (`<img ... />`).

-The true email addresses occur in the HTML source only in a well-hidden encoding.
+The email addresses occur in the HTML source only in a well-hidden encoding.
 The email address is converted to hexadecimal and appears only as the value of a JavaScript variable.
 That encoded email is separated in the JavaScript from the telltale `mailto:` to further confuse spambots.
 The no-JavaScript popup address is encoded in the JavaScript with graphics representing `@` and `.`, so even a fairly smart spambot will not be led easily to the address.

 == Installation ==